arpitbbhayani/articles/blogs/function-overloading.md

 12
 ```

-In the example above we have defined a decorator named `my_decorator` which wraps function `area` and prints on `stdout` the time it took for the execution.
-The decorator we define should accept wrapped function `fn` as argument and return another function, example `wrapper_function`, that accepts `args` and `kwargs` - passed during function invocation - and returns the value to be returned post invocation.
+In the example above we define a decorator named `my_decorator` that wraps function `area` and prints on `stdout` the time it took for the execution.

-The decorator function `my_decorator` everytime the Python interpreter encounters a function definition making it the ideal hook to register the function in our virtual namespace.
-Hence create our decorator named `overload` whose job would register the function in virtual namespace and return a callable to be invoked.
+The decorator function `my_decorator` is called every time (so that it could wrap the store this new function in its namespace) the interpreter encounters a function definition, and it is an ideal hook, for us, to register the function in our virtual namespace.
+Hence we create our decorator named `overload` which registers the function in virtual namespace and return a callable to be invoked.

 ```py
 def overload(fn):